cloudcake/laravel-sanity/docs/README.md

 This will load the configured routes (in `config/sanity.php`).

-## Disable CSRF token verification for the `forge` route

-Forge fires a payload to your server whenever it is finished deploying, this URL needs to be accessible to forge and we therefore need to disable CSRF token verification for this specific route.

-Open up the `VerifyCsrfToken` class (default at `app/Http/Middleware/VerifyCsrfToken.php`) and add the forge webhook route:

-    protected $except = [
-        '/sanity/forge',
-    ];

-or you can disable with a wildcard:

-    protected $except = [
-        '/sanity/*',
-    ];

 ## Configure Laravel Forge

 It's important to keep in mind that this package is intended to be run on your staging/testing servers.
 While you may run it on production, it's highly discouraged as tests are run **after** the code has already been deployed.